Kanazawa Station

 Taxis in Kanazawa

 If your luggage is too heavy or you are just too tired, then why not take a taxi?
-Taxis are easy to find in Kanazawa, and if there are two or more in your group they can also be economical.
-The base fare for a small taxi in Kanazawa is 690 yen and this goes up by 80 yen for every 277 meters.
-It will probably cost you under 1000 yen to get from Kanazawa Station to any of the city’s main locations.
+Taxis are easy to find in Kanazawa, and if there are two or more people in your group they can also be economical for short hops.

 The taxi rank at Kanazawa Station’s east exit